 - The timeline for communications

-Let’s review each area in more detail.
+Let’s review each item in details.

 What needs to be communicated?